Project Time: 5 weeks 50%

 Pre-production & Planning

-I later decided to start easy and use Age of Empires 2 as a base with only one civilization and no unique upgrades or units.
+I decided to start with a simple Age of Empires 2 base with only one civilization and no unique upgrades or units.
+As the project went on, I managed to balance new units and adding in features of my own, creating some unique gameplay in this mod.

 - When the map was uploaded on Hiveworkshop.com I got a lot of feedback.“Why not add a marketplace?
 The trade could be an interesting feature.”